 "ALTERNATIVE" MATERIALS TO LEATHER

-In effect, new materials of vegetal origin are emerging, namely: mushrooms, cork, hemp, pineapple, eucalyptus, apple …
+Besides that, new materials of plant origin are emerging, including from mushroom, cork, hemp, pineapple, eucalyptus, apple...

-These manufacturing processes therefore use a raw material which is basically waste from the food industry (like leather) or agriculture; the use of the vegetal product is therefore optimised.
+These manufacturing processes use a raw material that is basically a waste product of the food industry (like leather) or agriculture, the use of the plant product is therefore optimized.

-Although these materials are of vegetal origin, it should be noted that they frequently use oil-based binders.
+Although these materials are of vegetable origin, it is noted that they frequently use binders of petroleum origin.

 LEATHER-BASED RECYCLED MATERIALS